rgwzrd/world-map-app/README.md

 # world-map-app
-Interactive world map that uses Angular.
+Interactive world map that uses Angular and pulls from the World Bank API.